How to Extract and Use a Provisioning Profile

 The entitlements are part of the signature and are embedded into the executable.

 If the app does not request an entitlement, the OS will not allow the matching application service at run time.
-Example entitlements are push notification, App-Groups (allow IPC between applications on the same device), Keychain access groups, and iCloud.
+Examples of entitlements are push notifications, App-Groups (allow IPC between applications on the same device), Keychain access groups, and iCloud.

 The image below displays an example of an entitlements file, which can be opened and edited by any text editor.